Greece Moments Greece Moments

 31 Min Read

-If you are still looking for real insider tips on your trip to Greece, you have to visit the Gulf of Corinth between the Peloponnese peninsula and the central mainland.
-The 127 km long branch of the Ionian Sea is framed by majestic mountains, which give the gulf the flair of a quiet mountain lake.
+If youโ€™re looking for some real hidden gems on your trip to Greece, youโ€™ll find them in the Gulf of Corinth, between the Peloponnese peninsula and the mainland.
+This 127-kilometer-long inlet of the Ionian Sea is framed by majestic mountains, which give the gulf the feel of a tranquil mountain lake.

-»Away from the hustle and bustle of the Greek islands, travelers will find an oasis of originality on the Gulf of Corinth.«
+โ€œAway from the hustle and bustle of the Greek islands, travelers will find an oasis of authenticity in the Gulf of Corinth.โ€

-Golf von Korinth Sehenswürdigkeiten Tipps Rundreise Griechenland
+Golf von Korinth Sehenswรผrdigkeiten Tipps Rundreise Griechenland

-Gulf of Corinth: Paradise for individual travellers
+Gulf of Corinth: A Paradise for Independent Travelers

-With the Corinth Canal, the region has one of the most memorable places in Greece.
-Where the waves gently crash against the coast, past and present meet, because between modern cities such as Corinth and Patras there are numerous archaeological finds.
+With the Corinth Canal, the region boasts one of Greeceโ€™s most memorable sites.
+Where the waves gently lap the shore, past and present converge, as numerous archaeological finds lie between modern cities like Corinth and Patras.

-But it is not only the history of the “Korinthiakos Kolpos”, as the Greeks say, that enchants visitors, but also the culinary treasures (including the currants) and the many warm encounters with locals allow visitors to experience the beauty of the Gulf of Corinth in an unforgettable way.
+But itโ€™s not just the history of the โ€œKorinthiakos Kolpos,โ€ as the Greeks call it, that enchants visitors; the culinary treasures (including the Korinthia grapes) and the many warm encounters with locals also make for an unforgettable experience of the Gulf of Corinthโ€™s beauty.

-We will take you on a journey of discovery to the most important Sights on the Gulf of Corinth and worthwhile detours in the hinterland: golf von korinth karte sehenswürdigkeiten
+Weโ€™ll take you on a journey of discovery to the most important sights in the Gulf of Corinth and to worthwhile detours in the hinterland:

 Table of Contents